insights-by-lisa/Crime-Patterns/README.md

 - Incorporate **cybercrime datasets** to extend analysis into digital offences.
 - Explore **related datasets** deprivation indices, weather data, or public events, to test additional hypotheses about crime drivers.
 - Extend the analysis period and develop a **predictive element*.
+- Enhance spatial and temporal analyses to identify hotspots and constabulary-specific patterns, **enabling more targeted insights**.